 Divorce is never easy but the Huffington Post notes that when retirement accounts are part of a divorce property settlement, couples should pay special attention to what choices they make.
 This can be of special concern if getting divorced at or near the age of retirement.
 This is because there are fewer years for people to make up any losses for retirement.

 What should divorcing couples do?

-People in California who are considering divorce should always contact an attorney.
+People in California who are considering divorce should always contact an experienced divorce lawyer.
 Getting help when navigating the division of property and plans for retirement is important.